 A guardian can be appointed to manage personal and medical decisions, including choice of medical providers, choice of care plans and treatment, and decisions about where to live.

 A conservator can be appointed to manage finances and make financial decisions, including paying bills, monitoring investments, and selling real estate.

-Our office is available to represent petitioners who are requesting that a guardian and conservator be appointed, usually for an elderly family member.
+Our office is available to represent petitioners who are requesting that a guardian and conservator be appointed, whether for a young adult with cognitive or functional impiarments or for an older adult whose abilities have diminished.
 We can assist in evaluating the need for this proceeding and, if it appears to be the appropriate path, in preparing the evidence and pleadings necessary to present the request to the court.

 The court will appoint an independent attorney to investigate the allegations and report to the court, and to protect the legal rights of the respondent throughout the proceeding.
 This independent attorney is the “guardian ad litem” for the particular proceeding, and will be drawn from a list maintained by the court of attorneys who have completed the required training and have the necessary experience to serve in this capacity.
 We frequently serve as guardian ad litem on the request of the court, or on request of a party if approved by the court.

 An adult respondent has the right to object to the proceeding, to call his or her own witnesses, to question any witnesses put forward by the petitioner, and to be present at any court hearing.
 The respondent also has the right to be represented by an attorney, and the Commonwealth of Virginia will pay for the attorney if the respondent cannot afford it.
 We are available to serve as attorney for the respondent in cases where it appears that the petition may have been improperly brought, or where the respondent needs a voice to be heard during the course of the proceeding.